We exist to glorify God through the cultivation of an intentional Christian community committed to helping students:

 Guests may stay overnight in the residence hall when the College is in session.
 The appropriate resident advisor must be notified of guest name(s) and visiting dates.
 Guests using residents' rooms must have permission of the residents whose beds they use.
 Under no circumstances may guests sleep in common areas.
 Guests may stay a maximum of three consecutive nights on campus and may do so no more than twice each month.
 Gordon College's residence hall and campus policies apply to guests as well as residents.
 Hosts are responsible for the actions of guests.
 A guest failing to comply with regulations will be asked to leave the campus.

 Resident students must be full-time registered students at Gordon College.
-Any exceptions must be approved by the dean of students.
+Any exceptions must be approved by the Director of Housing, in conjunction with the Dean of Student Care.
 The College reserves the right to make room and roommate assignments while allowing students as much freedom of choice in this matter as possible.
 Prospective roommates are not subject to any preconditions or approval that would deny them access to any room.
 The College also reserves the right to change room assignments or terminate a housing contract whenever this seems to be in the best interest of the community.
 For billing purposes a single room is defined as a room with one occupant, a double room is a room with two occupants and a triple room is a room with three occupants, regardless of room size or possible occupancy.

 Availability of Rooms

 The residence halls will be open for occupancy when the College is in session.
-Opening dates are posted in the academic calendar; opening time is 2 p.m. on those dates.
-Students requesting access to their rooms before official residence hall opening dates may petition CSD for permission to arrive early.
+Opening dates are posted in the academic calendar and opening time is 2 p.m. on those dates.
+Students requesting access to their rooms before official residence hall opening dates may petition for permission to arrive early by emailing Housing@gordon.edu.
 Students who arrive earlier than the opening dates without prior permission will be charged $30 per night.
 Students should vacate their rooms within 24 hours of their last exam at the end of the fall semester and check out of their rooms within 24 hours of their last exam at the end of the year.

-When checking into a residence hall at the beginning of the year, each student must report to the appropriate staff member, who will issue the residence hall and/or residence room key(s).
+When checking into a residence hall at the beginning of the year, each student must report to the appropriate staff member, who will issue the residence hall and/or residence room key(s) or ID card.
 At that time the student will complete a check-in form indicating the condition of the room (Room Condition Inventory) and acknowledging receipt of the key(s).

-Any student who wishes to change his or her room assignment must first gain the approval of his/her resident director.
+Any student who wishes to change his or her room assignment must first gain the approval of his/her Resident Director.
 Gordon's residence philosophy considers alterations of living arrangements during the year counterproductive to the development of the residence community.
 Every effort will be made to resolve any conflicts or issues between students and their roommates and neighbors before a room change will be approved.
-As a last resort, and at the consideration of all involved, approval to leave the current room may be granted by the resident director.
-The student may then seek additional assistance from the RD and CSD to locate another room.
+As a last resort, and at the consideration of all involved, approval to leave the current room may be granted by the Resident Director.
+At that point, the student must fill out a Room Change Request form, which needs to be turned into the Director of Housing in Student Life.
+Ultimate approval for any room change must be granted by the Director of Housing.

-Each resident must check out in person with the appropriate staff member at the end of the year, or in if a student withdraws from the College or arranges to change rooms.
-Unless specifically excused from any of these steps by the resident director, the student should schedule a time to inventory the condition of the room; sign the checkout form in the appropriate manner; return the key(s); and vacate the room.
-Students not following this procedure will be assessed a $30 fine.
+Each resident must check out in person with the appropriate staff member at the end of the year, or sooner if a student withdraws from the College or arranges to change rooms.
+Unless specifically excused from any of these steps by the Resident Director, the student should schedule a time to inventory the condition of the room; sign the checkout form in the appropriate manner; return the key(s); and vacate the room.
+Students not following this procedure will be assessed a $30 Improper Checkout fine.
 Students will be held responsible for any damages or custodial requirements not reported on the Room Condition Inventory during the check-in procedure.

 Residents are expected to carry keys or key cards for their halls and rooms when they leave their rooms.
 A resident advisor (RA) should be available in emergencies to open the door of a student who is locked out of his/her room.
-If a student is locked out of a residence hall at night, he or she should immediately contact Public Safety.
+If a student is locked out of a residence hall at night, he or she should immediately contact Gordon Police.
 Residents in a hall at night should not open doors for nonresident students wishing to enter the hall.
-If a resident loses his/her room or hall key during the semester, he/she must notify the resident director immediately.
-The resident director will assess a fee of $25 for a new room key and $50 for a new hall key; replacement of both keys is mandatory.
+If a resident loses his/her room or hall key during the semester, he/she must notify the Resident Director immediately.
+The Resident Director will assess a fee of $25 for a new room key and $50 for a new hall key; replacement of both keys is mandatory.
 Any student found with an unauthorized or duplicated key will be subject to a fine of $100 and disciplinary action.

 Room Selection Process

 In order to participate in any aspect of the room selection process, you must be registered for fall classes and pay a housing deposit.
-Housing selection for the next school year takes place during quad 4.
-The housing selection process is as follows: off campus housing, single room applications, apartments, current room reservation and "reserve and appeal", the general housing lottery.
+Housing selection for the next school year takes place during the end of the third quad and goes throughout the fourth quad.
+The housing selection process is as follows: off campus housing, single room applications, apartments & the Village, current room reservation and "reserve and appeal", the general housing lottery.
 Be sure to view the Housing Selection Flow Chart for additional information!

 Residence Hall Facilities